MARTIANSID/Tuneable-Consistency/README.md

 ## 4. Plot Results

-Use the Python plotting script you wrote to visualize:
+Use the Python plotting script to visualize:

 * TPS
 * latency